 Preregistration.
-After consultation with their College advisers at the end of Spring Quarter, students in residence preregister for the following Autumn Quarter.
-Students must confirm in the week before Autumn Quarter classes begins that they will be a registered student.
+At the end of Spring Quarter, students in residence preregister for the following Autumn Quarter.
+Students must confirm in the week before Autumn Quarter classes begin that they will be a registered student.

 Changes in Registration.
 Course registration may be changed during the first three weeks of each quarter.
 A change of registration is any course "drop," any course "add," or any substitution of one course for another.
 No changes in registration are permitted after Friday of third week.
 (Consult the Time Schedules for more detailed information.)